Skip to main content

 Assign one wristband per patient.

-Fixed BLE Receivers
+Fixed BLE Gateways

 Hardware Setup